influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 ## GROUP BY time intervals

-`GROUP BY time()` queries group query results by a user-specified time interval.
+`GROUP BY time()` group query results by a user-specified time interval.
+When using aggregate or selector functions in the `SELECT` clause, the operation is applied to each interval.

 ### Basic GROUP BY time() syntax